panioglovadim/revsquare-sphinx/README.rst

     ...
     SPHINX_ROOT = BASE_DIR + '/doc/_build/html/'

-3. In your root urls.py module, add to the urlpatterns (of course you can use any wildcard that you want 'doc' is just an exemple):
+3. In your root urls.py module, add to the urlpatterns (of course you can use any wildcard that you want. 'doc' is just an exemple):

 .. code-block::  python